Introducing the diagnostic log

 - produce a more detailed log than the event log or message log

-When we start up the program, we erase empty log files and make sure that for this program, there are no more than seven diagnostic log files.
-This way, you don't need to be concerned about log files consuming your disk, assuming you don't go heavy on the logging and that you don't run the codes for months at a time.
+When we start the program, we erase empty log files and ensure that there are no more than seven diagnostic log files for this program.
+This way, you don't need to be concerned about log files consuming your disk, assuming you don't go heavy on the logging and don't run the codes for months.

-The reason diagnostic logging exists is that we needed to find ways to document what specific parts of RPM were doing at a given time.
+Diagnostic logging exists because we needed to find ways to document what specific parts of RPM were doing at a given time.

 By contrast, the message log is a summary statement of something that happened, and the event log is more of a status log.